 - Be mindful that while many devices allow for enabling video, some individuals may prefer to participate using voice only.

 - Find a quiet space without interruptions and limited background noise.
-Be particularly aware of who can listen to your meeting and ensure that confidential conversations are not inadvertently overheard.
+Be particularly aware of who can listen to or view your meeting and ensure that confidential conversations are not inadvertently overheard or seen.
 Using earphones or a headset will reduce what is overheard (and will also help avoid feedback and echoes).

-- Be aware of what is in your background - have a plain background as much as possible or blur your background.
+- When your video camera is enabled, be aware of what is in your background - have a plain background as much as possible or blur your background.
 If your surroundings can be seen, then have a “clean” work area so that personal objects (e.g., family photographs, etc.) are minimized.